-If you're looking for tools and help on how to write a design brief for a brand identity project, explore the following: Logo Design Brief, 99designs, and Just Creative.
+If you're looking for tools and help on how to write a design brief for a brand identity project, explore 99designs, and Just Creative.

 PHASE 2: LOGO, IDENTITY, & GUIDELINES

 After the research phase is complete and a design brief has been created, it's time to start designing the logo and identity system.